Kha-kis/qbitunregistered/README.md

 1. Make sure you've configured the script correctly via the `config.py` file.
 2. Run the script by executing: `python qbitunregistered.py`.

+You can also override configuration settings with command-line arguments:

+`python qbitunregistered.py --host "localhost:8080" --username "admin" --password "password" --dry-run --other-issues-tag "other_issues"`

+Available command-line arguments:

+- `--host`: Override the host and port where qBittorrent is running.
+- `--username`: Override the username for logging into qBittorrent's Web UI.
+- `--password`: Override the password for logging into qBittorrent's Web UI.
+- `--dry-run`: If set, the script will only print actions without executing them.
+- `--other-issues-tag`: Override the tag to be used for torrents that have issues other than being unregistered.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or create issues if you find any.